victor-dp/robosat_geoc/README.md

 - <a href="./docs/from_opendata_to_opendataset.md">RoboSat.pink tutorial: from OpenData to OpenDataSet</a>
 - <a href="./docs/extensibility_by_design.md">RoboSat.pink documentation: Extensibility by Design</a>
 - <a href="http://www.datapink.com/presentations/2018-pyparis.pdf">Robosat slides @PyParis 2018</a>
+- <a href="http://www.datapink.com/presentations/2019-fosdem.pdf">Robosat slides @FOSDEM 2019</a>
-- <a href="https://github.com/mapbox/robosat">MapBox RoboSat github directory</a>
+- <a href="https://github.com/mapbox/robosat">Historical MapBox RoboSat github directory</a>
 - <a href="https://github.com/chrieke/awesome-satellite-imagery-datasets">Christoph Rieke's Awesome Satellite Imagery Datasets</a>
 - <a href="https://github.com/mrgloom/awesome-semantic-segmentation">Mr Gloom's Awesome Semantic Segmentation</a>

 Bibliography:
 -------------

-- <a href="http://www.cs.umanitoba.ca/~ywang/papers/isvc16.pdf">Optimizing IoU in Deep
-Neural Networks for Image Segmentation</a>
-- <a href="http://www.cs.toronto.edu/~wenjie/papers/iccv17/mattyus_etal_iccv17.pdf">DeepRoadMapper: Extracting Road Topology from Aerial Images</a>
 - <a href="https://arxiv.org/abs/1705.08790">The Lovász-Softmax loss: A tractable surrogate for the optimization of the IoU measure in neural networks</a>
 - <a href="https://arxiv.org/abs/1505.04597">U-Net: Convolutional Networks for Biomedical Image Segmentation</a>
 - <a href="https://arxiv.org/abs/1512.03385">Deep Residual Learning for Image Recognition</a>